 Award Notification

-This year, the Eighth District's Congressional Art Competition will return to a juried exhibition.
-Artist judges from across the District will select artwork from the submitted pieces for inclusion in the exhibition.
-Student artists selected for the exhibition will be notified on April 10, 2023.
-Selected entries will be exhibited at VisArts (155 Gibbs Street, Rockville, Maryland 20850) from April 26, 2023 through May 7, 2023.
-Some of the exhibited artworks will be awarded runner-up and one will be chosen as the winner of the 2023 Congressional Art Competition.
-The award selections will be announced by May 1, 2023.
+Artist judges from across the 8th District will select artwork from the submitted pieces for inclusion in an exhibition.
+Student artists selected for the exhibition will be notified on April 14, 2025.
+Selected entries will be exhibited at VisArts (155 Gibbs Street, Rockville, Maryland 20850) from May 7, 2025 through May 11, 2025.
+Some of the exhibited artworks will be awarded runner-up and one will be chosen as the winner of the 2025 Congressional Art Competition.
+The award selections will be announced by May 8, 2025.

 If you would like more information on the Congressional Art Competition, please contact Nina Weisbroth at nina.weisbroth@mail.house.gov or Hailey Roh at hailey.roh@mail.house.gov or call 301-354-1000.